RefaelBeker7/spring-flights-management/README.md

 # spring-flights-management
-REST API to manage flight with Swagger-Springboot
+REST API to manage flight with Swagger

 Overview
 ---